ethereum/consensus-specs/specs/bls_signature.md

 # BLS signature verification

-**Warning: This document is pending academic review and should not yet be considered secure.**
+**Notice**: This document is a placeholder to facilitate the emergence of cross-client testnets.
+Substantive changes are postponed until [BLS standardisation](https://github.com/pairingwg/bls_standard) is finalized.

+**Warning**: The constructions in this document should not be considered secure.
+In particular, the `hash_to_G2` function is known to be unsecure.

 ## Table of contents
 <!-- TOC -->